openvinotoolkit/openvino_notebooks/README.md

 ### Option 2: Universal Installation Guide

 If you already have Python and Git set up, simply follow the steps below.
+If you already installed openvino-dev and activated the openvino_env environment, you may skip to [Step 3](#step-3-clone-the-repository).

 #### Step 1: Create a Virtual Environment

-**NOTE:** If you already installed openvino-dev and activated the openvino_env environment, you can skip to step 3.
+**NOTE:**

 ##### For Linux and macOS: